OleksiyRudenko/a-tiny-JS-world/README.md

      - number of code lines your object definitions take
      - your github nick in square brackets and link to your repository in parentheses

+   * Add an extra new line so additions from other contributors do not affect yours.

    * Switch to Preview tab to check if the table still looks nice.